Dome of the Rock: Original construction

+Detail of mosaic decoration inside the Dome of the Rock.
+Much of the mosaic decoration visible today still preserves the original Umayyad designs.

 The initial octagonal structure of the Dome of the Rock and its round wooden dome had basically the same shape as it does today.
 It was built by the order of the Umayyad caliph Abd al-Malik.
 According to Sibt ibn al-Jawzi (1185–1256), construction started in 685/6, while al-Suyuti (1445–1505) holds that its commencement year was 688.
 A dedicatory inscription in Kufic script is preserved inside the dome.
 The date is recorded as AH 72 (691/2 CE), the year most historians believe the construction of the original Dome was completed.
 An alternative interpretation of the inscription claims that it indicates the year when construction started.
 In this inscription, the name of "al-Malik" was removed and replaced by the name of the Abbasid caliph al-Ma'mun.
 This alteration of the original inscription was first noted by Melchior de Vogüé in 1864.
 Some scholars have suggested that the dome was added to an existing building, built either by Muawiyah I, or indeed a Byzantine building dating to before the Muslim conquest, built under Heraclius.

-The Dome of the Rock's architecture and mosaics were patterned after nearby Byzantine churches and palaces.
-The supervisor and engineer in charge of the project were Raja ibn Haywa, Yazid ibn Salam, and the latter's son Baha.
+The supervisor and engineer in charge of the project were Raja ibn Haywa, Yazid ibn Sallam, and the latter's son Baha.
 Raja was a Muslim theologian and native of Beisan, and Yazid and Baha were mawali (non-Arab, Muslim converts; clients) of Abd al-Malik from Jerusalem.
 Abd al-Malik was represented in the supervision of the construction by his son Sa'id al-Khayr.
-The Caliph employed expert works from across his domain, at the time restricted to Syria and Egypt, who were presumably Christians.
+The Caliph employed expert workers from across his domain, at the time restricted to Syria and Egypt, who were presumably Christians.
 Construction cost was reportedly seven times the yearly tax income of Egypt.

+The Dome of the Rock's architecture and mosaics were patterned after nearby Byzantine churches and palaces.
 The historian K. A. C. Creswell noted that those who built the shrine used the measurements of the Church of the Holy Sepulchre.
 The diameter of the dome of the shrine is 20.20 m and its height 20.48 m, while the diameter of the dome of the Church of the Holy Sepulchre is 20.90 m and its height 21.05 m.